EchelonX-Ray/ttygraphics/README.md

 had to SSH into my system, write, and run as root a new program, in the terminal, that would make
 the necessary calls to the kernel, to recover the TTY when this happened.
 The TTY failed in such
 a way as to no long even accept Ctrl+Alt+F[x] commands to change TTYs to one that worked.
 I am
-working on a supplementary program that you can run and will try to do this for you should you
+including a supplementary program source file that you can build and run to try to do this for you
-encounter the same problem.
+should you encounter the same problem.
 To run it, would will probably have to have an alternative interface
 available, like SSH.
-However, as of writing this, that program is not yet ready.
+The file is called: "fix_my_tty.c".
+GCC should compile it without and addtional
+options.

 --------------------------------------------------------------------------------

 Compatibility:
 --This has only been tested on x86-64 Linux.
 --This program writes directly to the Linux Kernel Frame Buffer.
-  It must be run from a raw kernel tty and as a user with the necessary privileges
+--It must be run from a raw kernel tty and as a user with the necessary privileges to write to the Frame Buffer

 Building:
-1) Run from inside the root directory: gcc -std=gnu99 -lm -lpthread ./3d_graphics.c -o ./3d_graphics.out
+1) Run from inside the root directory: "gcc -std=gnu99 -lm -lpthread ./3d_graphics.c -o ./3d_graphics.out"

 Running:
 1) Switch to a raw kernel TTY.
 This can usually be done with Ctrl+Alt+F[1-7].
 If you are in a